neurospin/pypreprocess/README.rst

 Dependencies
 ============

-First of all, you will need to have the following installed (in that order):
+First of all, you will need to have the following installed (all available on apt):
         * Python >= 2.6
         * Numpy >= 1.3
         * SciPy >= 0.7